-Welcome to the next instalment of our five month trip.
-Sorry that it has been such a long break.
-You join us, dear readers, in a rattling second class train bound for Kolar Gold Fields.
+Welcome to the next instalment of our five month trip around south east Asia.
+You join us in a rattling second class train bound for volunteering in Kolar Gold Fields, India.
 The heat is kept manageable by the dusty breeze rushing through the window bars.
 Mr Fluskey has a small child squeezed between him and the window, drawn by the wind and curiosity about the unusual commuters.

 Kolar Gold Fields (KGF) is a town with an identity problem.
 When the gold mines were shut down in 2001 due to increasing costs and poor yield, a huge number of people lost their livelihoods.
 At it’s peak, the town had a population of 300,000 but now that has dipped to below 100,000.
-There are fights to reopen the gold mines but as yet, this hasn’t happened.
-The older generation is waiting for this but the younger generation are seeking training in other jobs.
+There are plans to reopen the gold mines but as yet, this hasn’t happened.
+The older generation is waiting for this, but the younger generation are seeking training in other jobs.
 En masse, they are moving to Bangalore, a short train ride but a world away.
+You can read more about Kolar Gold Fields here

 Light filtered through the light net curtains and the sounds of children filled our room.
 The nursery children were sitting themselves down in the courtyard below our window and preparing for the school day.
 I poked my head around the curtain to watch as the teacher announced that it somebody’s birthday.
 The lucky child stood up at the front and they all sang a riotous verse of Happy Birthday.